 The Gallup survey of language preferences among internet users in 23 EU countries sheds light on the importance of adapting content.

-When we couple this with the fact that 75% of Europeans are not able to understand English well enough to follow an English-language news broadcast, it’s easy to understand why translation, localisation and interpreting still play a pivotal role for those who want to reach a bigger audience.
+When we couple this with the fact that 75% of Europeans are not able to understand English well enough to follow an English-language news broadcast, it’s easy to understand why translation, localization, and interpreting services still play a pivotal role for those who want to reach a bigger audience.

 Focus on the Italian Market

-In a world where English is not enough to meet the diverse needs of a global audience, translation and interpreting services become indispensable.
+In a world where English is not enough to meet the diverse needs of a global audience, live translation and interpreting services become indispensable.
 Italy, with its unique linguistic landscape, stands as a testament to the importance of adapting content to reach audiences effectively.
-Unlock the potential of your content by embracing the power of translation and localization!
+To unlock the potential of your content, start collaborating with Italian interpreters and live translators in London now!